Ozzymara/mind-haven/README.md

 ● Include a 'back to menu' feature so that users can avoid scrolling back to the menu.
 ● Images for each of the information cards.
-● Limit the site to shades of two colours only so that the site can be presented better in light and dark mode.
+● Limit the site to shades of two colours only so that the site can be presented better in light and dark modes.

 ## 🆕 Recent Updates